Romulus (comics): Fictional character biography

-He appears to have ties with Russian authorities, arranging Omega Red's transfer to a regular Russian prison to set a trap for Wolverine.
-After Wolverine temporarily subdues Omega Red, he is captured by Wild Child, who reveals that Romulus made Logan and several villains battle each other, his agenda being vaguely described as him needing a successor.
-Moments after Wolverine uses the Muramasa blade to kill Omega Red, Romulus reveals himself in front of him, prepared for battle with four claws already extended (the three between the knuckles of his fingers and one extending from behind his thumb).
+After Wolverine subdues Omega Red, he is captured by Wild Child, who reveals that Romulus made Logan and several villains battle each other, his agenda being vaguely described as him needing a successor.
+After Wolverine uses the Muramasa blade to kill Omega Red, Romulus reveals himself in front of him, prepared for battle with his claws extended.
 Wolverine attacks Romulus but is easily overpowered since he is only using the sword at this point.
 Romulus slashes and attacks Wolverine from the shadows as he reveals his plans.
 Telling Wolverine that everything has led up to this moment.
 Romulus is what Wolverine will become.
 Pushing Wolverine to the breaking point, he drops the sword and pops his claws, much to Romulus' amusement.
-However, Wolverine fights back and gains the upper hand and slashes at Romulus' hand, shattering what turned out to be a clawed gauntlet.
-Seeing that Romulus' claws are fake, Wolverine taunts him saying, "You're not what I'm gonna become...
-I'm what you've always wanted to be".
-Hearing this, Romulus blindly attacks Wolverine with his remaining claws only to be slashed open by Wolverine.
-Seemingly beaten, Romulus tells Wolverine that although he is at the top of the food chain, by making Daken in his own image, he has set the stage for a confrontation between Wolverine and his son.
-Only the most ruthless will survive.
-Only the one most like Romulus.
+However, Wolverine fights back and gains the upper hand.
 Wolverine defeats Romulus, but leaves him alive saying that he will return when he is ready to finish the job.
-As Wolverine turns his back, Romulus seizes the opportunity to knock Wolverine unconscious with his own sword.
-Romulus then leaves, but not before telling Wolverine to keep the Muramasa blade: he will need it.
-After his confrontation with Wolverine he coordinates a successful assassination in Tokyo from what seems to be his base of operations, a European-style castle.
-It is here that Romulus first begins to doubt his own understanding of Wolverine's actions.

-Wolverine decides to confront Romulus one last time, using the help of various other heroes and his son Daken.
-In the end, as Daken is about to kill Romulus, Logan has Cloak teleport him into the Dark Force dimension.
-For a second Wolverine thinks he should behead Romulus, just like he did with Creed, but in the end he decides to leave him stranded in the Dark Force dimension.
+Wolverine decides to confront Romulus one last time, with the help of various other heroes and his son Daken.
+As Daken is about to kill Romulus, Logan has Cloak teleport him into the Darkforce dimension.
+Wolverine considers killing Romulus, but decides to leave him stranded in the Darkforce.